Aim

 Well,

-when you look at the cross-section of the eye at the right, notice the
+when you look at the cross-section of the eye at the right,

-retina which lines the back
+notice the retina which lines the back of the eyeball (red

 line).
-At the center
+At the center of the

-for a more in-depth explanation of this), the fovea is the area of the
+explanation of this), the fovea is the area of the eye that

-eye that gives us our clearest vision.
+gives us our clearest vision.
 With that small central area we

-see details the best.
-This means that only objects in the center of our
+This means that only objects in the center of our field of vision

-field of vision can be seen with total clarity.
+can be seen with total clarity.

-Our peripheral vision does not give us a clear picture; it is somewhat
+Our peripheral vision does not give us a clear picture; it is

-blurry and is not designed to give us vision that is quite as sharp as
+to give us vision that is quite as sharp as our

-our central vision.
-Peripheral vision is our safety net; it is quick to
+central vision.
+Peripheral vision is our safety net;

-notice movement, and it serves us well in low light, but it can not give
+it is quick to notice movement, and it serves us well in low

-us a sharp image.
-So central fixation is simply an awareness
+light, but it can not give us a sharp image.
+So central

-of seeing best in the center of our field of vision, while at the same
+of our field of vision, while at the same time remaining aware

-time remaining aware of our peripheral vision.
+of our peripheral vision.

 This awareness